Small Groups Registration

 Presentating the proposal

-As I was assigned to present the prototype for our stakeholders, I practiced my speech with my UX lead, so we could give the flow a final check and time the whole presentation.
+As I was assigned to present the design process in the meeting, I practiced my speech with my UX lead, so we could give the flow a final check and time the whole presentation.

-The participants of the meeting were the Instructional Design project lead, the Development lead, one of the co-founders of Yeltic (the company I work for) and a Cambridge representative (TIST main associate).
+The participants of the meeting were the Instructional Design project lead, the Development lead, one of the co-founders of Yeltic (the company I work for) and a Cambridge representative (TIST's main associate).

 We addressed all the changes in the registration flow, the logic behind them and the added features compared to the actual process.